 Comparative Nutrition claims

-Comparative nutrition claims are permitted but the circumstances under which they can be made are heavily restricted, not least because there are only four comparative nutritional claims listed in the Annex.
+Comparative nutrition claims are permitted but the circumstances under which they can be made are heavily restricted, not least because there are only four comparative nutritional claims listed in the Register.
 These are "increased [name of the nutrient]", "reduced [name of the nutrient]", "energy reduced" and "light".

 Rule 15.3 of the CAP Code sets out the requirements for making a comparative nutrition claim, both in terms of what can be compared and the content required in ads including such claims.
 Please see “Food: Nutrition claims” for guidance on its application.